 While this gives you great options and flexibility to choose the best method for you, it can also make things confusing when it comes to planning your treatment.
 That’s why we’ve created this dedicated guide which outlines and explains all of the different types of nose jobs, allowing you to decide which one is right for you.

 What Is a Nose Job?

 First things first, it’s important to briefly outline what a nose job is.
 Known medically as rhinoplasty surgery, a nose job is a plastic surgery procedure that aims to change the shape of your nose.
-This is most commonly done for cosmetic reasons, although it can also be undertaken following an accident or injury.
+This is most commonly done for cosmetic reasons and is a popular treatment among celebrities.
+However, a rhinoplasty can also be undertaken following an accident or injury.
 The treatment typically involves either reshaping, restructuring, or resizing, depending on the specific type of nose job chosen.

 What Are the Different Types of Nose Jobs?

 Now that we have an understanding of what a nose job is you may be wondering what specific techniques are available and what they can achieve.
 As previously mentioned, there are quite a few options when it comes to planning your rhinoplasty surgery.
 We’ve laid out the main methods below:

 2. Augmentation rhinoplasty

 5. Refinement rhinoplasty

 The type of nose job that you choose will be dependent on your reasons for having the surgery and your individual goals and expectations, as each method aims to tackle specific issues.
 We’ve outlined each of these in more detail below.